fsasvari/laravel-uploadify/README.md

 ### Models

-There are two types of traits for models - `FileTrait` and `ImageTrait`.
+There are two types of traits for Eloquent models - `FileTrait` and `ImageTrait`.

 #### File Trait

-If you need files, you should use trait `Uploadify\Traits\FileTrait`:
+If you need files in Eloquent model, you should use trait `Uploadify\Traits\FileTrait`:

 ```php
 use Uploadify\Traits\FileTrait;